metabrainz/picard-docs/variables/variables_file.rst

 **_filesize**

-   Size of the file in Bytes.
+   Size of the file in bytes.